-In 2017, Kosmos conducted a review of our approach to climate change and the external policy and
+In 2017, Kosmos conducted a review of our approach to climate change and the external policy and stakeholder environment.
+In the review, we:

-- on climate against a set of industry peers - Analyzed stakeholder attitudes, expectations around climate change reporting and initiatives such as the Task Force for Disclosures (TCFD) - Examined the wider policy environment and climate-change risks and opportunities for our
+- Benchmarked Kosmos' approach on climate against a set of industry peers - Analyzed stakeholder attitudes, including emerging investor expectations around climate change reporting and initiatives such as the Task Force for Climate-Related Financial Disclosures (TCFD) - Examined the wider policy environment and climate-change risks and opportunities for our husiness

-The review's findings were presented and discussed in Board Committees.
+The review's findings were presented and discussed in Kosmos' Health, Safety and Environment Management and Board Committees.

-We continue to monitor developments on climate on an ongoing basis, including industry associations such as the International Association of Oil and Gas Producers (IOGP) and IPIECA. the global oil and gas industry social issues.
-We will continue to consider and integrate key business strategy.
+We continue to monitor developments on climate on an ongoing basis, including through engaging in leading industry associations such as the International Association of Oil and Gas Producers (IOGP) and IPIECA, the global oil and gas industry association for environmental and social issues.
+We will continue to consider and integrate key developments as needed into our business strategy.